-Yes, member accounts at Montauk Credit Union remain safe and fully insured up to the maximums established in federal law.
+Yes, member accounts at C O Federal Credit Union remain safe and fully insured up to the maximum established in federal law.

-NCUA’s online Share Insurance Estimator (opens new window) allows individuals to estimate their share insurance coverage.
-Once an individual provides the required data, the Share Insurance Estimator produces a report with detailed explanations of insurance coverage.
+The NCUA’s online Share Insurance Estimator (opens new window) allows credit union members to estimate their share insurance coverage.
+Once you provide the required data, the Share Insurance Estimator produces a report with a detailed explanation of insurance coverage.

-What is the current status of Montauk Credit Union?
+What is the current status of C O Federal Credit Union?

 What is the National Credit Union Administration?